 Kelvin J. Cochran is the former Fire Chief of the City of Atlanta, terminated for writing a book for a Christian men’s Bible study.
 He currently serves as Chief Operating Officer of Elizabeth Baptist Church in Atlanta.
 He is a member of the preaching team and provides leadership over their men’s ministry.
 Cochran is a strong advocate for religious liberty and unity of the Body of Christ.

 After an extensive career in international business in New York City, Nathan Cole served for more than four years in ministry as vice president at Mid-America Baptist Theological Seminary of Memphis, TN, where he used his talents and business acumen in leadership over several departments.
 Nathan is currently an energy advising executive based in Houston, TX.
 As a conservative Southern Baptist committed to evangelism and missions, Nathan desires to see the Southern Baptist Convention effectively reaching the lost and proclaiming the inerrant, sufficient Word of God.

-Scott Colter serves as the executive director of the Sandy Creek Foundation, a non-profit foundation operated in Dallas, Texas.
+Scott Colter serves as the director of strategic initiatives at Mid-America Baptist Theological Seminary.
 His work and ministry have taken him to 13 countries, including some where he has met with Christian leaders and ministers suffering religious persecution and censorship — a reality that fuels Scott’s commitment to preserving religious liberty within the United States.
-Scott is currently a Ph.D.
-Candidate at Mid-America Baptist Theological Seminary and an active member of Prestonwood Baptist Church in Plano, Texas.
-Previously, he served on staff at Birchman Baptist Church and as the Chief of Staff at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
+Scott holds a Ph.D. from Mid-America Baptist Theological Seminary and previously served on staff at Birchman Baptist Church and as chief of staff at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 Scott is passionate about preaching God’s Word, and his desires to promote the sanctity of human life and to preserve religious liberty have continually led him to interest and involvement in various public policy efforts to effect change based on a Christian worldview.

 founder, Colter & Co.